Teerath-Agarwal/Hotstar-Loophole/README.md

 ## Installation

-1. Download the latest stable release.
+1. Download the latest stable release or [Click here](https://github.com/Teerath-Agarwal/Hotstar-Loophole/releases/download/v1.0.0/hotstar_loophole.zip).
 2. Extract the content from zip file using a zip extractor (such as Win-Rar).
 3. Execute the executable file.